MIRACLE CLAIMS ARE BIG CLAIMS SO THE STANDARD OF EVIDENCE MUST BE HIGH

 To complain that human nature lies willingly, lies accidentally while being unaware, makes mistakes, has a corruptible memory and so testimony to miracles and the paranormal is thus debatable leaves you open to this accusation.
 The accusation is, “But if you think that why believe what anybody says?
 Why believe them that the birthday cake is ready for collection?”
 The difference is that a miracle is outside of testability so the scope for error, lies and inaccuracy is bigger.
 The birthday cake is part of a bigger picture where we trust that most ordinary stuff we are told is true.
 It fits in that wider framework that validates it.
 It is not the same thing.

-Many Christians today aware of the problems of looking or evidence for miracles among other difficulties suggest that if you take the facts about Jesus and his death and supposed return, you find that the resurrection suggestion has enough potential.
-The suggestion has explanatory scope and is leaving not information out.
+Many Christians today are aware of the problems of looking for evidence for miracles.
+They find difficulties.
+Yet they suggest that if you take the facts about Jesus, his death and supposed return, you find that the resurrection suggestion has enough potential.
+The suggestion has explanatory scope and is not leaving information out.
 The suggestion has great explanatory power.
 After dealing with those you can then ask if the resurrection is at least plausible.

-This is a trick for each thing has more than one explanation and we should be told the others but we are only told of their pet one, that Jesus really did rise by the power of God.
+This is a trick for each thing has more than one explanation and we should be told the others or encouraged to find ones of our own.
+But we are only told of their pet one, that Jesus really did rise by the power of God.